Welcome

 I’m a nature-loving, backpacking, fire dancing lover of all things old and anything related to music.
 I’m curious about everything and love to learn.
 I find inspiration in the wisdom of time and the natural world.
 I love to play and I find humor in human idiosyncrasies.

 I would not be here without the love of my friends and family or following my heart, which has placed me many times in the right place at the right time.
-I am deeply grateful to every person, mountain, river, tree, star, and creature that has helped me see beauty in the world despite the darkness.
+I am deeply grateful to every person, mountain, river, tree, star, and creature that has helped me see beauty in the world alongside the darkness.

 On a quiet afternoon shortly after my father had been admitted to rehabilitation after his second stroke, my mother told me she was going to be a Stephen Minister.
 When I asked her why, she said, “because I want to do something good with all that I’ve been through so other people don’t have to go through things like this alone.”